Salt Lake City Domestic Violence Defense Lawyer

-Felonies are crimes that carry a penalty of at least one year in prison or more.
-If a defendant’s circumstances have led them to be charged with a third degree felony for domestic violence, they will face more severe penalties than those imposed with misdemeanors.
-If a defendant is convicted of a third degree felony, the defendant can be sentenced to a maximum of five years in prison and could owe $5,000 in criminal penalties.
+If a defendant is charged with a felony for domestic violence, they will face more severe penalties than those imposed for misdemeanors.
+If a defendant is convicted of a third-degree felony, the defendant can be sentenced to a maximum of five years in prison and could owe $5,000 in criminal penalties.
 A second-degree felony conviction may land you in jail for at least 1 year but no more than 15 years.
 For a first-degree domestic violence conviction, a defendant may face at least 5 years in prison and up to life.

 Defendants convicted of a Class B or Class C misdemeanor may be able to perform compensatory service to avoid paying any criminal fines.
 Compensatory service is unpaid work where a defendant will earn money that goes toward the cost of their criminal fines.
 A defendant can perform compensatory service for state or local agencies, nonprofit organizations, and even a private organization pending approval from the court.

 To learn more about factors that can affect criminal sentencing, you should continue reading and speak with an experienced Salt Lake City criminal defense lawyer.